zuedev/HD2_Hide_FreLiberam_Cape/README.md

 # HD2_Hide_FreLiberam_Cape

-Hides the "Fre Liberam" cape.
+A mod for Helldivers 2 that hides the "Fre Liberam" cape.

 ![](./image.png)